 - Curriculum Committee and Outcomes Assessment Committee meetings

 The departmental Outcomes Assessment Committee provides updates to faculty at the annual department retreat and makes recommendations to the departmental Curriculum Committee.
-Results of outcomes results are discussed, trends are identified, strategies to improve courses and curricula are proposed, and implementation plans are suggested.
+Outcomes results are discussed, trends are identified, strategies to improve courses and curricula are proposed, and implementation plans are suggested.

 Evidence of using assessment results: